abinit/abinit/doc/tutorial/gstore.md

 The [[gstore_kfilter]] variable allows you to apply additional filtering directly to electronic states.
 The most appropriate choice depends on the specific physical property being computed; please refer to the [[gstore_kfilter]] documentation for details.
-Finally, [[gstore_with_vk]] allows you to include electronic group velocities (and optionally off-diagonal velocity matrix elements) in the GSTORE file, which is useful for transport calculations or for maintaining gauge consistency.
+Finally, [[gstore_with_vk]] allows you to include electronic group velocities (and optionally off-diagonal velocity matrix elements) in the GSTORE file, which is useful for transport calculations.

 The following examples provide recommended settings for different properties.
 We rely on default behavior whenever appropriate.